COVID-19 PRACTICE GUIDELINES

 If you have traveled outside BC in the past 14 days, please reschedule your appointment;

-NEW: Please wear a mask to your appointment.
+Please wear a mask to your appointment.

 Please arrive at your appointment time and, if possible, alone;